The Fight (How I Met Your Mother): Plot

 Marshall is shown with Lily at his mother's house 3–5 years later for Thanksgiving and he pulls out a lightsaber to carve the turkey.

 Critical response

 Donna Bowman of The A.V.
 Club rated the episode B+.
 Michelle Zoromski of IGN rated the episode 8.2 out of 10.
-Television Without Pity gave the episode a rating A.
+Television Without Pity gave the episode a rating A. Popular Movie and TV show rating site, IMDb rated the episode 8.2/10.